AgentPatterns-tech/agentpatterns/README.md

 ## How this maps to agentpatterns.tech

-- **Docs** explain when and why to use each agent pattern.
+- **Docs** explain when and why to use each AI agent pattern.
-- **This repo** shows runnable implementations of those exact patterns.
+- **This repo** provides runnable implementations of those exact patterns.
-- Each example folder includes its own README with direct links to related concepts.
+- Each example folder includes its own README and direct links to relevant concepts.

 ## License